Research Overview - by PI

 Thrust 3.

-Uncovering and exploiting the symbolic structures that arise inside neural agents to enable steerable reasoning, verifiable safety, and coordinated multi-agent workflows.
+Uncovering and exploiting the symbolic structures that arise inside neural agents to enable steerable reasoning, verifiable safety, and agentic workflows.

 Thrust 4.